William Kentridge’s ‘Triumphs and Laments’ on the banks of the Tiber in Rome

 Wide and varied iconography

-And many of the figures are drawn from art historical sources which have a particular Roman connection such as Michelangelo’s Prophet Jeremiah from the Sistine Chapel; Bernini’s St Theresa in Ecstasy; part of Mantegna’s Triumph of Caesar, originally for the Gonzaga Ducal Palace in Mantua and now in Hampton Court Palace; three figures taken from the Arch of Titus, carrying the treasure of Jerusalem; the Crucifixion of Peter – according to Christian tradition he was crucified (upside down) in Rome by Nero.
+And many of the figures are drawn from art historical sources which have a particular Roman connection such as Michelangelo’s Prophet Jeremiah from the Sistine Chapel; Bernini’s St Theresa in Ecstasy; part of Mantegna’s Triumph of Caesar, originally for the Gonzaga Ducal Palace in Mantua and now in Hampton Court Palace; three figures taken from the Arch of Titus, carrying the treasure of Jerusalem; the Crucifixion of Peter (seen below), who according to Christian tradition was crucified (upside down) in Rome by Nero.

 Images from contemporary culture

-There are iconic images from Italian cinema conflated with historical events and some which are subverted with ironic humour.
+There are iconic images from Italian cinema conflated with historical events.
+Some of these are subverted with wonderfully ironic humour.
 One such image is that of Marcello Mastroianni and Anita Ekberg from La Dolce Vita (1960), represented in a bath tub under a shower instead of in the Trevi Fountain.
 Delicious in its irreverence!

 Accompanying exhibition at Macro